-(1) Potting the Cue Ball - "In Off" (Except off the break See 4i)

-(2) Playing from outside Baulk when obliged to play from Baulk.
+- (1) Potting the cue ball "In Off" (Except off the break See rule 4j) - (2) Playing from outside baulk when obliged to play from Baulk.
 The break line is considered to be part of the baulk.
-The base of the cue ball must be on or behind the break line.

-(3) A player who plays a shot immediately after playing a foul or immediately after the referee has called a foul on that player, has played out of turn.
-This also covers breaking out of turn.

-(4) Striking the cue ball with any part of the cue other than the tip in general play.
-Positioning the cue ball with the cue is allowed as long as the tip of the cue is not used.

-(5) Striking any ball other than the cue ball with any part of the cue or cue tip.

-(6) Playing a shot before all balls have come to rest from the previous shot.

-(7) Playing a shot before any balls that require re-spotting or replacing, have been re-spotted or replaced.
-(See 6m).

-(8) Coaching: During a frame, a player is required to play without receiving any advice from other persons relating to the playing of the frame.
-If a team member or bone-fide supporter of a player offers advice, the referee will issue a "First and final warning" to that person that a repetition will result in the player being penalised via a Standard Foul.
-Because it may not always be possible for the Referee to hear if a statement made to a player is advice, the referee may issue the first and final warning on the grounds that any statement made to a player, other than general barracking, is deemed to be coaching.
-In a tournament setting, a First and Final warning may be given once only, before the commencement of the day's play as a block warning to all players and spectators.
+(See rule 4e) - (3) A player who plays a shot immediately after playing a foul or immediately after the referee has called a foul on that player, has played out of turn.
+This also covers breaking out of turn. - (4) Accidentally striking the cue ball with any part of the cue other than the tip in general play.
+Positioning the cue ball with the cue is allowed as long as the tip of the cue is not used. - (5) Accidentally striking any ball other than the cue ball with any part of the cue or cue tip. - (6) Playing a shot before all balls have come to rest from the previous shot. - (7) Playing a shot before any balls that require re-spotting or replacing, have been re-spotted or replaced.
+(See Rule 6m). - (8) Coaching: During a frame, a player is required to play without receiving any advice from other persons relating to the playing of the frame.
+If a team member or bona fide supporter of a player offers advice, the referee will issue a "First and final warning" to that person that a repetition will result in the player being penalised via a standard foul.
+Because it may not always be possible for the referee to hear if a statement made to a player is advice, the referee may issue the first and final warning because any statement made to a player, other than general barracking, is deemed to be coaching.
+In a tournament setting, a first and final warning may be given once only, before the commencement of the day's play as a block warning to all players and spectators.

 (9) Leaving the playing area without permission.
-If a player needs to leave the playing area during a frame or match, "Time Out" must firstly be granted by the referee.
-Timeout may be called for:
+If a player needs to leave the playing area during a frame or match, "Timeout" must first be granted by the referee.

+A timeout may be called for: